-The other option is acid etch the floor to expose the pores.
+The other option is to acid etch the floor to expose the pores.

 Choose the Epoxy Floor Coating

 You can choose between three types of epoxy paint: water-based, solvent-based, 100 per cent solids.

 With 100 per cent solids, you should be careful because it’s quite difficult to manipulate due to its consistency.